1983 National League Championship Series: Game 2

-The Dodgers drew first blood with a Ken Landreaux RBI single in the first with two on.
-Gary Matthews tied it for the Phils in the second with a home run off Fernando Valenzuela.
-Valenzuela and Cy Young Award winner John Denny would continue dueling until the Dodger half of the fifth.
-Valenzuela led off and reached third when Garry Maddox misplayed a fly-ball.
-However, with one out, Valenzuela was thrown out at the plate on a Greg Brock ground ball (Brock reached first).
+The Dodgers drew first blood with a Ken Landreaux RBI single in the first with two on, but Gary Matthews tied it for the Phils in the second with a home run off Fernando Valenzuela.
+Valenzuela and eventual NL Cy Young Award winner John Denny would continue dueling until the Dodger half of the fifth.
+Valenzuela led off and reached third when Garry Maddox misplayed a fly ball.
+However, with one out, he was thrown out at the plate on a Greg Brock ground ball (Brock reached first).
 Seemingly out of the inning, Denny walked Dusty Baker and then gave up a tie-breaking two-run triple to Pedro Guerrero.

 The Dodgers' final run came in the eighth when Bill Russell walked with two outs, stole second, and scored on an RBI single by catcher Jack Fimple.
 Valenzuela and Tom Niedenfuer would combine to scatter seven hits for the win.